 4. Slightly Off-Kilter Middle Part

 Let’s face it: You’re definitely into this hairstyle, but might not have the patience to create that sleek, even-looking part every time you style your hair.
 And that’s cool!
 For this look, create your part as best as you can and then style it as you normally would.
-For curly-haired girls, apply Nexxus New York Salon Care Styling Mousse Plus onto damp hair to help enhance your texture (#curlpower).
-If you’re seeking a subtle, wavy texture, spray Suave Professionals Texturizing Sea Salt Spray all throughout hair, then scrunch hair with your fingers for that messy/lived-in texture.
+For curly-haired girls, apply Nexxus Styling Mousse Plus onto damp hair to help enhance your texture (#curlpower).
+If you’re seeking a subtle, wavy texture, spray Suave Professionals Sea Mineral Infusion Texturizing Sea Salt Spray all throughout hair, then scrunch hair with your fingers for that messy/lived-in texture.
+A final spray of a light-mist hairspray, like TRESemmé Compressed Micro Mist Hairspray Smooth Hold Level 2, finishes the look.

 5. Sleek, Straight Middle Part